 When Did Italian Become a Language?
 The Fall Of The Roman Empire & The Rise Of Tuscan

 Since the states of Italy were in such close contact and since the dialects were often very similar, the idea of a common language emerged, along with arguments about which dialect to choose as its base.
-A unifying, single language was needed.
-But most regional languages had been around for long enough to be able to lay claim on the title of Italiano.

 Then, somewhere around the 14th century, the Tuscan dialect began to gain popularity.
 This was in part because of the convenient location of Tuscany within Italy.
 And partly because of the commercial activity of its first city, Florence.